Raleigh Amputation Injury Attorney

-Other ongoing treatment will involve wound care to monitor the healing of the amputation site, scar formation, lack of blood flow, and nerve degeneration.
+Other ongoing treatments will involve wound care to monitor the healing of the amputation site, scar formation, lack of blood flow, and nerve degeneration.
 An individual may need medication to deal with pain at the amputation site (particularly if the individual is learning to use a prosthesis), as well as to deal with phantom limb pain.

 An individual may require future surgeries to help treat friction injuries or abscesses caused by prostheses use, arthritis, and nerve and tissue problems.

 Most people who suffer an amputation injury must deal with various physical, emotional, and social issues that can take years to manage effectively.
 In addition to medical treatment and physical therapy, an individual who has suffered an amputation injury may need occupational therapy, vocational therapy, and counseling.
 In many cases, a person who has lost a limb will undergo the various stages of grief that one can experience upon losing a loved one – denial, anger, bargaining, depression, and acceptance.

 Some of the common issues that individuals who have undergone amputation include: